Azure/BlobNFS-wsl2/README.md

 Initialize-WSLBlobNFS
 ```

-5. Mount blob nfs storage container to WSL and export it via Samba on the specified drive that you can access from windows:
+5. Mount blob nfs storage container to WSL and map it via Samba on a drive that you can access from windows:

+> **Note**
+> - We use default mount options for the blob nfs storage container.
+If you want to use custom mount options, you can provide the complete mount command as a parameter to the Mount-WSLBlobNFS cmdlet.
+> - MountDrive parameter is optional.
+If not provided, the drive will be automatically assigned.
+> - Check ```Get-Help -Full -Name Mount-WSLBlobNFS``` for more examples.

 ```powershell
 Mount-WSLBlobNFS -RemoteMount "<account-name>.blob.core.windows.net:/<account-name>/<container-name>"